 I actually prefer chili with tomatoes and chili powder.
 The other creamy-based ‘chicken chili’ just seems like a chowder to me, lol.

 It’s filling, flavorful, and can be made as spicy as you want by adjusting the seasonings.

 As the cook in the family, I not only love this recipe for how easy it is, but also for the fact that I can use some of the produce I freeze from my garden, as well as the beans I cook and freeze.
 That’s one of my simple joys in life, to say “I grew the ____” at the dinner table.

 Slow Cooker Chicken Chili

-Oh and this is a “dump” recipe: dump everything in the crock and set it to cook – so easy.
-Simply place uncooked boneless chicken breasts or thighs in the crock of a slow cooker and the remaining ingredients.
+Oh and one more great thing: this is a “dump” recipe!
+Simply dump everything in the crock of the cooker and set it to cook – so easy.
+For this recipe, you place uncooked boneless chicken breasts or thighs in the crock of the slow cooker, first and then add the remaining ingredients.

 Click the arrow for the full Slow Cooker Chicken Chili recipe (with print options)!